Revisiting joint decoding based multi-talker speech recognition with DNN acoustic model: Results

 \subsection{Analysis of 2-talker speech recognition results}

 We further analyzed the WER differences between separate and joint decoder on the speech mixtures of same or opposite genders.
 The results are shown in Table~\ref{tab:gender_results}.
-We observe that the proposed joint decoding greatly improves performance on same gender mixtures, where it may be particularly difficult to distinguish speakers.
-We hypothesize that because employing dictionary and grammar to "separate" speech, the proposed method can better discriminate the speakers than the separate decoding scheme that performs "separation" only based on the acoustic information.
+We observe that the proposed joint decoding greatly improves performance on same gender mixtures, where~it may be particularly difficult to distinguish speakers.
+We hypothesize that thanks to employing dictionary and grammar (in recognition network) to ``separate'' speech, the proposed method can better discriminate the speakers than the separate decoding scheme performing ``separation'' only based on the acoustic information.